Quetschentaart

-Quetschentaart, a popular Luxembourg speciality, is a simple open fruit tart with zwetschgen.
+Quetschentaart, a popular Luxembourg speciality, is a simple open fruit tart with Prune plums, known as zwetschgen.

-In the Ketty Thull recipe, the dough for the shortcrust base consists of flour, butter and sugar (unusual for French-style shortcrust, but to balance the sourness, which is key) only.
-The base is placed in a tart-baking dish, and covered with halved plums (no stones) arranged in overlapping circles.
+In the Ketty Thull recipe, the dough for the shortcrust pastry base consists of flour, butter and sugar only.
+In other recipes, the base is made with a yeast dough.
+The base is placed in a tart-baking dish, and covered with halved, pitted plums arranged in overlapping circles.
 It is baked at 180 C-200 C for 45-40 minutes or until ready.

-In other recipes, the base is made with a yeast dough.

-Traditionally, it is a seasonal dish served in the autumn when the zwetschgen are ripe.
+Traditionally, it is a seasonal dish served in the autumn when the plums are ripe.

 It is often served with whipped cream at afternoon coffee.